Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

 Others missed or were hesitant to oblige Manus' message inviting additional prompts even while it was responding to a previous prompt.
 These participants questioned if sending a new prompt would derail the agent or otherwise cause it to lose progress.

 \paragraph{Users vary in the level of proactivity they would like out of agents}

 We observed strong variation in how involved individual users wanted to be with crafting the final output delivered by the agent.
 For example, for the slide making task, some users were interested in being deeply involved with the design of each slide, whereas others were content with the agent proposing its own outline and building a slide deck around it, with little involvement from them.
-P26 shared: ``\textit{I would plan manually first, then compare… I still don’t trust it completely}".
-Similarly, P9 mentioned ``\textit{my typical way of doing this kind of thing is to build all this as independent units on my own.}"
+P9, for example, mentioned ``\textit{my typical way of doing this kind of thing is to build all this as independent units on my own.}"

-More generally, we found that some users viewed agents as thought partners while others viewed agents as execution tools.
-P16 was emblematic of the former camp: \textit{``I like to do some of the baseline stuff myself… use AI more as… confirmation...making sure that what I'm taking away from something is maybe correct…and then kind of just verifying that I didn't miss anything''} Agents generally did not appear to account for this variation, and tended towards being over eager execution tools --- i.e., assuming users wanted minimal overall involvement.
+More generally, we found that some users viewed agents as ``thought partners'' while others viewed agents as execution tools.
+P16 was emblematic of the former camp: \textit{``I like to do some of the baseline stuff myself… use AI more as… confirmation...making sure that what I'm taking away from something is maybe correct…and then kind of just verifying that I didn't miss anything''} Agents generally did not appear to account for this variation, and tended towards being over-eager execution tools --- i.e., assuming users wanted minimal overall involvement.

 \paragraph{Agents made incorrect assumptions about users, leading to miscalibrated outputs}

 Agents also appeared to sometimes make incorrect assumptions about users which could lead to deliverables that were misaligned with user expectations.